 5. Temperature Sensitivity: Even though some of the best memory foam pillows available today include cooling features, they may feel more rigid in the winter and more pliable in the summer.

-6. Durability: Premium memory foam pillows provide long-term comfort since they maintain their shape and supporting properties over time.
+6. Durability: Premium memory foam pillows provide long-term comfort since they maintain shape and supporting properties over time.

 Who Should Use Memory Foam Pillows?